amilner42/web-app-kickstarter/README.md

   - Screenshots (if applicable)
   - Future (any possible future ideas that came up from this issue)

+Doc fixes can be sent without much care and are always appreciated.

 ### Bugs / Feature Requests

 Go make an issue, thanks!
-I'll take a look as soon as I can, this project is currently being officially supported by me :)
+I'll take a look as soon as I can, this project is currently being actively worked on by me.

 ### License

 3-clause BSD License.

 That being said, if you do make improvements to the kickstarter itself, I *ask* that you share your work (but I do not *force* it).

-Additionally, if you happen to use this kickstarter at your organization/company/startup, I *ask* that you shoot me an email and let me know - make my day - but again I do not *force* this.